McMorranLab/ltempy/README.md

 * basic image processing - high_pass, low_pass, clipping
 * a matplotlib.pyplot wrapper tailored to presenting induction maps and Lorentz data
 * an implementation of the CIELAB colorspace
-* a scipy.constants (CODATA values) wrapper that allows unit scaling (i.e., using nanometers instead of meters)
+* unit scaling (i.e., working in nm rather than m)

 ## Installation